-Until recently, I have always walked my dogs on flat collars.
+For many years, I always walked my dogs on flat collars.
 It’s just what you do right?
-Teach your dog to walk nicely on a collar.
-It’s the conventional wisdom that few of us rarely stop to question as to whether it might be the best thing for our dogs’ wellbeing.
+It’s the conventional wisdom that few of us rarely stop to question as to whether it might be the best thing for our dog’s wellbeing.

-As a professional dog trainer, I’ve often discouraged the use of harnesses as many are actually designed to trigger a dog’s opposition reflex, promoting further pulling and lunging.
-The exception has been where I’ve suggested handlers use a “no-pull” harness to gain better control of strong, exuberant dogs – probably more for their benefit than the dogs if the truth be told.
-I actually still agree that both these things can be true, but I have changed my views that collars should be the default preference to use for walking our dogs.
+As a professional dog trainer, I’ve often discouraged people using harnesses on their dogs, as many are actually designed to trigger a dog’s opposition reflex, promoting further pulling and lunging.
+The exception has been where I’ve suggested handlers use a ‘no-pull’ harness to gain better control of strong, exuberant dogs.

-On a recent trip to Scandinavia, I was struck by an observation that most of the dogs I came across (I’m always tuned to spotting dogs on my travels!) walked on harnesses rather than collars.
+When I travelled to Scandinavia some years ago, I was struck by an observation that most of the dogs I came across (I’m always tuned to spotting dogs on my travels!) walked on harnesses rather than collars.
 I’m not sure whether that’s statistically the case or if it is, why that would be so.
 But it certainly piqued my interest enough to start digging a little deeper and challenge my preconceptions about collars and harnesses.

-A little delve into the history of dog collars and harnesses
+A brief delve into the history of dog collars and harnesses

-So a very basic peruse of dog domestication history suggests that collars and harnesses are by no means recent inventions.
+A very basic peruse of dog domestication history suggests that collars and harnesses are by no means recent inventions.
 Some of the earliest records suggest the collar was commonly used in Mesopotamia and Egypt more than 5,000 years ago, depicted often in ancient artefacts.
-The collars were used primarily to identify and adorn ancient canines, but they were also a way to tether and control dogs.
-It would from Chinese artefacts that harnesses were also regularly used, particularly on smaller breeds.
+The collars were used primarily to identify and adorn the dogs, but they were also a way to tether and control the animal.
+Ancient Chinese artefacts show that harnesses were also regularly used, particularly on smaller breeds.